wencoton/eCFR_python/README.md

 **CODES EXPLAINATION**

-Here is a step-by-step technical breakdown of the ecfr\_analyzer.py script described in the Canvas, tailored for developers and technical staff.
+Here is a step-by-step technical breakdown of the ecfr\_analyzer.py script tailored for developers and technical staff.

 **1. Architecture Overview**